Ergodicity of Poisson products and applications: Introduction

-Before concluding the introduction and proceeding with the details, we recall a couple of results regarding non-existence of certain equivariant operations on Poisson processes.
-Evans proved in \cite{evens2010} that with respect to any non-compact group of \emph{linear} transformations there is no invariant Poisson-thinning on $\mathbb{R}^d$.
-Gurel-Gurevich and Peled proved the non-existence of translation equivariant \emph{Poisson thickening} on the real line \cite{gurel_peled}, which means that there is no measurable function on realizations of the a homogenous Poisson process that sends a Poisson process to a higher intensity homogenous Poisson process.
+Before concluding the introduction and proceeding with the details, we recall a couple of results regarding nonexistence of certain equivariant operations on Poisson processes.
+Evans proved in \cite{evens2010} that with respect to any noncompact group of \emph{linear} transformations there is no invariant Poisson-thinning on $\mathbb{R}^d$.
+Gurel-Gurevich and Peled proved the nonexistence of translation equivariant \emph{Poisson thickening} on the real line \cite {gurelpeled}, which means that there is no measurable function on realizations of the a homogenous Poisson process that sends a Poisson process to a higher intensity homogenous Poisson process.

-This paper is organized as follows: In section \ref{sec:prelim} we briefly provide some terminology and necessary background.
-Section \ref{sec:proof_poisson_product_ergodic} contains a short proof of theorem \ref{thm:poisson_product_ergodic} stated above, based on previous work in ergodic theory.
-In section \ref{sec:thinnings} we prove any $T$-equivariant thinning is trivial, assuming $T \times T_*$ is ergodic.
-In section \ref{sec:allocation_matching} we show that under the same assumptions there are no $T$-equivariant Poisson allocations or Poisson matchings, using an intermediate result about non-existence of positive equivariant maps into $L^1$.
-Section \ref{sec:FROL} discusses the ``leftmost position transformation'' and contains a proof of ergodicity, yet another application of theorem \ref{thm:poisson_product_ergodic}.
-Section \ref{sec:group_actions} is a discussion of ergodicity of Poisson products for measure preserving group actions.
+This paper is organized as follows: In Section~\ref{secprelim} we briefly provide some terminology and necessary background.
+Section~\ref{secproofpoissonproductergodic} contains a short proof of Theorem~\ref{thmpoissonproductergodic} stated above, based on previous work in ergodic theory.
+In Section~\ref{secthinnings} we prove any $T$-equivariant thinning is trivial, assuming $T \times T_*$ is ergodic.
+In Section~\ref{secallocationmatching} we show that under the same assumptions there are no $T$-equivariant Poisson allocations or Poisson matchings, using an intermediate result about nonexistence of positive equivariant maps into~$L^1$.
+Section~\ref{secFROL} discusses the ``leftmost position transformation'' and contains a proof of ergodicity, yet another application of Theorem~\ref{thmpoissonproductergodic}.
+Section~\ref{secgroupactions} is a discussion of ergodicity of Poisson products for measure preserving group actions.

-\emph{Acknowledgments}: Thanks Emmanual Roy for inspiring conversations and in particular for suggesting the ``leftmost position transformation'' and asking about its ergodicity.
-This work is indebted to Jon Aaronson for numerous contributions, in particular for recalling the paper \cite{aaro_nadkarni_1987}, which contains key points of the main result.
-To Omer Angel and Ori Gurel-Gurevich, thanks for helpful discussions about equivariant operations on Poisson processes.